pibion/pibion/README.md

 - 👋 Hi, I’m @pibion
 - 👀 I’m interested in reproducible research and accessible + sustainable research platforms, particularly for data sets that are giving their analyzers fits
-- 🌱 I’m currently learning how to manage my time
 - 💞️ I’m looking to collaborate on my version control educational material, https://gitlab.com/git-stories
 - 📫 Reach me via comments in my repositories or LinkedIn, https://www.linkedin.com/in/amy-roberts-92061b90/